-I finally got a photo of a W. Scrub-Jay.
+I finally got a photo of a Western Scrub-Jay.
 There's been one around off and on for several weeks, but so hard to photograph.
 This afternoon I was sitting motionless by the pond while a tree nearby was being watered, and it just briefly lit down by the water, then flew off when it became aware of my presence, so I only got in a couple of shots.
 It's such a beautiful bird.
-I don't understand why it's here since I have practically no acorns this year.

-That pesky Yellow-bellied Sapsucker finally left, but now there's a Red-naped filling the void.
+That pesky Yellow-bellied Sapsucker finally left, but now there's a Red-naped Sapsucker filling the void.
 He doesn't seem as fixated on one tree though.
 Hopefully, he won't stay around for long.
-This shot was taken looking toward the sun so is badly backlit, but this sapsucker was most uncooperative.
+This shot was taken looking toward the sun so is badly backlit, as this sapsucker was most uncooperative.

 The oasis is especially replete with sparrows.
 I'm usually pretty good at IDing them but there were so many of this next species, I figured they must be Vespers since I normally get a bunch of them, and only one, or at most, two, Savannahs, but I'm not certain.
 My instinct tells me they're Vespers, but when I study the photos I took, I get my doubts.
 There are sure a bunch of them, whatever they are.
 Tomorrow I hope to have more time to sort out the sparrows...